Lindsay DeMarchi

 Personal Philosophy:

 The philosophy of my teaching, outreach, and research is one focused on accessibility.
-This has broad-ranging implications, from partnering with visually impaired colleagues to sonify raw supernova data, to making higher-level physics intuitive and relatable to all.
+This has broad-ranging implications, from advocating for multilingualism in academic journals, to making higher-level physics intuitive and relatable to all.
 I believe in the power of effective writing, engaging the imagination, and encouraging multidisciplinary creativity in the face of over-specialization.

 I believe many of us in academia have had the immense privilege of hearing, "You can do it!" in one way or another, and we should make it our mission to do the same for those around us.
 This over time inspires continued involvement, fosters safety and acceptance, and welcomes those new to the field we are currently changing.
 I believe anyone who understands the vastness of the universe and our small role in it can appreciate how rare is our earth and how precious are those around us.
 Science does not happen in a vacuum, and in our day to day it is simply "good science" to compassionately consider one another's experiences and stand in solidarity.